OSCOSS/AR-Annotator/README.md

 # AR-Extractor
 AR stands for Article and Review information extractor, where the extracted data can be used in the form of RDF data and be queried.

+The related article is: "Sadeghi et al. Mining Peer-Review Comments in Semantically Annotated Articles."

 The repositoy of AR-Extractor includes:
   The source code,